 Technology comes with the end of life and once it reaches that, they are discarded.
 And, if for some reason they stop working or are no longer wanted, they are disposed of.
 Here’s where we have to take precautions to discard them as they can be very harmful to the environment.
 Technological waste is probably one of the biggest problems that comes with the improvements we are making in technology.
 So, it is essential that every individual is aware of this issue.

 E-waste or Technological waste is the discarded or damaged electronic devices or parts.
 It can include anything from everyday equipment such as TVs, laptops, microwave ovens, to laboratory equipment such as microscopes.
 These wastes contain metals like lead, copper, and cadmium that can contaminate the surroundings, which is why they are disposed of carefully.

-There are different types of technological waste and they can be divided into the following groups.
+There are different types of technological waste.
+They can be divided into the following groups –

 1. Household Appliances

 The household appliances include technology such as vacuum cleaners, LED lighting system, refrigerator, air purifier, electric cookers, electric fans, etc.